amusecode/amuse/src/amuse/community/higpus/src/docs/readme.txt

 > make clean

-> make (note: in this version the command to compile is 'make exec')
+> make (note: in the AMUSE release the command to compile without the interface is 'make exec')

 This creates the executable file 'HiGPUs.x' in the folder 'exec'.